SoumyaSJha/SoumyaSJha/README.md

 ## About Me

 I am a Bachelor of Technology student majoring in Information Technology at National Institute of Technology Karnataka, with a minor in Machine Learning.
-I have a strong passion for programming and a keen interest in the field of Machine Learning and Data Science.

 ## Skills